torproject/sbws/docs/source/specification.rst

 Some of the Tor directory authorities runs bandwidth scanners to measure the bandwidth of relays and include their measurements in their network status votes.
-Client use the consensus of these weights to inform their path selection process with the hope that every circuit they build will have roughly equal performance, regardless of the relays chosen.
+Scanner use the consensus of these weights to inform their path selection process with the hope that every circuit they build will have roughly equal performance, regardless of the relays chosen.
 This achieves a form of load balancing.